Takeaways

 Manually keeping track of every single resident and communicating with each one is a hard job.
 Your residents communicate with you by phone, text, or email.
 And when you’re dealing with dozens — or even hundreds — of residents, you need all the help you can get.
 That’s where CRM software for real estate comes in.

-Instead of manually sifting through your crowded email inbox, CRM software allows you to easily select residents and view all of your communications with them.
+Instead of manually sifting through your crowded email inbox, CRM software lets you easily select residents and view all your communications with them.
 You can also email residents as a group, which is handy for mass communications to people who share a unit or people on the same floor.

 CRM property software also simplifies other crucial managerial duties.
-CRMs provide a central hub for tasks like submitting maintenance requests or keeping track of whether residents have renewed their leases.
+CRMs provide a central hub for tasks such as submitting maintenance requests and tracking whether residents have renewed their leases.
 So, you can spend less time looking for what your residents want and more time in action.

 Prospective residents & CRM

-CRM software gives you the tools to organize and contact prospective residents based upon the source of the lead and where they are in the leasing process.
+CRM software gives you the tools to organize and contact prospective residents by lead source and leasing stage.
 For example, you might want to approach prospects differently depending on how they heard about you.
 If you got a particular lead through a referral rather than from an online rental listing or blog post, you might use a different strategy.

-Some real estate lead management software offers features like templates and reminders to send emails that ensure you’ll stay on top of things.
+Some real estate lead management software offers features like templates and email reminders to help you stay on top of things.
 By categorizing leads as they move through the application process — for example, by giving you the option to move somebody in the ‘Prospect’ section to the ‘Applicant’ section — CRM software helps you organize your leads and ensure you’re following up in a timely manner.

 Why should you use a property management CRM system?